MagicMirrorOrg/MagicMirror-Documentation/getting-started/installation.md

 You can start MagicMirror² in client mode by manually running the following command with the MagicMirror directory:
 `node clientonly --address 192.168.1.5 --port 8080`

-To always start MagicMirror² in client mode you need to edit `installers/mm.sh` file otherwise it will start in full mode after a reboot:

-1. Backup mm.sh: `cp installers/mm.sh installers/mm.sh.bak`
-2. Edit mm.sh: `nano mm.sh` (you can use your favorite editor)
-3. Replace `DISPLAY=:0 npm start` with
-   `DISPLAY=:0 node clientonly --address 192.168.1.5 --port 8080` (Specify the
-   ip address and port number of the server)
-4. Reboot

 ### Wayland